hsutter/cppfront/docs/cpp2/metafunctions.md

 }
 ```

-Unlike C `union`, this `@union` is safe to use because it always ensures only the active type is accessed.
+Unlike C `#!cpp union`, this `@union` is safe to use because it always ensures only the active type is accessed.

 Unlike C++11 `std::variant`, this `@union` is easier to use because its alternatives are anonymous, and safer to use because each union type is a distinct type. [^variant]